 If you don’t have cash on hand, you will end up applying for a housing loan just because you believe that buying a house is an investment for you.
 And when you buy a unit on installment basis, you end up paying double the actual value of the that unit that you’re planning to have.

-I know a lot of people who dipped their hands and feet into buying a house and lot without enough cash or other income streams to back up their plans of turning the unit into an income-generating activity.
-As a matter of fact, most of them don’t have plans from the start.
+I know a lot of people who dipped their hands and feet into buying a house and lot without enough cash or other income streams to back up their plans of turning the unit into an income-generating asset.
+As a matter of fact, most of them didn’t have plans from the start.
 Those properties are now owned and being sold by the bank.
 Foreclosed for failure to commit the monthly amortization.

 While buying a property may guarantee you price appreciation and capital growth, this is not always the case.
 “Investing” in property may not also give you the returns that you were expecting when the agent first offered you that Php8,000 per month amortization.